 EPI ISO 50001

-The EPI ISO 50001 Lead Auditor credential is created to support an international workforce focused on maximizing the energy savings in industrial, commercial, & public sector.
+The EPI ISO 50001 Lead Auditor credential is created to support an international workforce focused on maximizing the energy savings impact of ISO 50001 in industrial, commercial, & public sectors.